 After discovering the 747 Wing House, I was inspired to find more examples of recycled aircraft.
 Here is a slide show of other homes and products fashioned from planes, helicopters, and various other salvaged parts.

-For more on salvage, consider the following Bob Vila articles:
+For more on architectural salvage, consider: